ray-project/ray/doc/source/rllib/rllib-training.rst

     It's recommended that you run RLlib algorithms with :ref:`Ray Tune <tune-main>`, for easy experiment management and visualization of results.
 Just set ``"run": ALG_NAME, "env": ENV_NAME`` in the experiment config.

 All RLlib algorithms are compatible with the :ref:`Tune API <tune-60-seconds>`.
-This enables them to be easily used in experiments with :doc:`Tune <../tune/index>`.
+This enables them to be easily used in experiments with :ref:`Ray Tune <tune-main>`.
 For example, the following code performs a simple hyperparam sweep of PPO:

 .. code-block:: python